piyushsinghpasi/Word-Sense-Disambiguation/README.md

-# Implementing WSD using HMM and Viterbi algorithm
+# Implementing WSD using HMM-Viterbi and Word Embedding Overlap

 **Platform** : Python Jupyter, Google Colab or VS Code.
 VS Code (version 1.59.0) was used to run the code.

-## Common libraries used in HMM based implementation of WSD
+## Common libraries used in the implementation of WSD
 nltk (version 3.2.5)
 numpy (version 1.19.5)
 pandas (version 1.1.5)